 Armus: I will kill you and those in there.

 Picard: But you will still be in this place.
 Forever, alone, immortal.
 [Armus begins growling] That's your real fear, never to die.
 Never again to be united with those who left you here.
 [Armus is screaming now] I'm not taking you anywhere.

-Destroying that same battlecruiser in roughly 6 more shots.
+- The BFG strapped onto Riker's refitted Enterprise.
+It looks like a phaser cannon, but it blasts a hole clean through an entire Klingon battlecruiser (and its shields), destroying that same battlecruiser in roughly 6 more shots.
 Then the Enterprise flies through the debris without any concern.
-Later on, Riker mentions off-handedly that the '"Enterprise'' had been due for retirement, and was saved only by him choosing her as his flagship.
+Later on, Riker mentions off-handedly that the Enterprise had been due for retirement, and was saved only by him choosing her as his flagship.
 Makes one wonder what Starfleet's front line ships must be like.

-In "Suspicions", Dr. Crusher's investigation of a Ferengi scientist's murder against orders and at risk of losing her medical license.
+- In "Suspicions", Dr. Crusher investigates a Ferengi scientist's murder against orders and at risk of losing her medical license.
 It ultimately involves her flying the scientist's shuttle into a star to prove that his new shield works, and vaporizing the culprit.